dalalaljassem/dalalaljassem/README.md

-🔭 I love to code and work on new projects
+🔭 I talk to computers, create games, create apps, and love creating projects in general

 🚀 I’m currently working as a mentor for game development